USS Forrest Sherman (DDG-98): Namesake

 She is named for Admiral Forrest Percival Sherman.

 Construction

 Built by Northrop Grumman Ship Systems Ingalls Shipbuilding in Pascagoula, Mississippi, Forrest Sherman was launched on 2 October 2004.
 Admiral Sherman's daughter, Ann Sherman Fitzpatrick, is the ship's sponsor.

 History

-She was commissioned on 28 January 2006 at NAS Pensacola, Commander Michael VanDurick in command, and six days later departed for her homeport in Norfolk, Va. to join the Atlantic Fleet.
+The destroyer was commissioned on 28 January 2006 at Naval Air Station Pensacola, Commander Michael VanDurick in command, and six days later departed for her homeport at Naval Station Norfolk, Virginia to join the Atlantic Fleet.